xiaolLIN/MSSR/README.md

 ## Usage

 Due to file size limitation, we only provide two datasets, Beauty `./dataset/Amazon_Beauty` and Toys `./dataset/Amazon_Toys_and_Games`.  <br>
-Please download the other datasets from [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets) or their [Google Drive](https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI).
+Please download the other two datasets from [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets) or their [Google Drive](https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI).
 And put the files in `./dataset/` like the following.

 ```
 $ tree